 will receive government expenditures.
 Thus, even non-producers have heterogeneous interests in taxing production, which would not be true if there was an equal disbursement of government revenue across agents.
 This lets us restrict attention to a 1-dimensional policy space for the basic results, which is necessary to invoke the median voter theorem without more assumptions on preferences.
 While probabilistic voting or other political equilibrium concepts could be used, the median voter model remains the most transparent and tractable.
 In order to obtain single-peaked preferences, assume a small administrative cost of taxation $\epsilon\tau$ that reduces per-capita expenditures.
-If there was no administrative cost, or if the administrative cost cut into total revenue rather than expenditure, then agents would be indifferent among all the tax rates that gave them c; the $\epsilon$ guarantees that each agent strictly prefers the lowest tax rate that ensures they get the government transfer.
+If there was no administrative cost, or if the administrative cost cut into total revenue rather than expenditure, then agents would be indifferent among all the tax rates that gave them c; the ε guarantees that each agent strictly prefers the lowest tax rate that ensures they get the government transfer.

-&lt;sup>9In practice this would have looked like geographically targeted schooling expenditure across school districts within a county.
+9In practice this would have looked like geographically targeted schooling expenditure across school districts within a county.

-The government transfer received by an agent of type $\alpha$ is:
+The government transfer received by an agent of type α is:

-$$t(\alpha) = \begin{cases} c - \epsilon \tau & \text{if } \tau R \ge c(1 - F(\alpha)) \\ 0 & \text{if } \tau R < c(1 - F(\alpha)) \end{cases}$$
+$$t(\alpha) = \begin{cases} c - \epsilon \tau & \text{if } \tau R \ge c(1 - F(\alpha)) \\ 0 & \text{if } \tau R < c(1 - F(\alpha)) \end{cases}$$ τ is decreasing in α , so richer agents favor lower taxes.
+If the decisive percentile is p < 1 - L, then the taxes are:

-In order to economize on notation, let $\epsilon$ be arbitrarily small, then the preferred tax rate of an agent with endowment $\alpha$ (provided $F(\alpha) < 1 - L$ ) is just enough to cover them.:
+In order to economize on notation, let ε be arbitrarily small10, then the preferred tax rate of an agent with endowment α (provided $F(\alpha) < 1 - L$) is just enough to cover them.11: